near/nearcore/test-utils/runtime-tester/fuzz/README.md

-# Installation with carg
+# Installation with cargo

-You can install this library, with the following command.
+You can install `cargo-fuzz`, with the following command.

 ```bash
 cargo install cargo-fuzz